yviktorov/yviktorov.github.com/_posts/symfony/2009-05-30-recaptcha-ajax-forms.markdown

 layout: post
 title: Using sfWidgetFormReCaptcha with ajax enabled forms
 categories: [symfony]
+keywords: [symfony, recaptcha, ajax]
+description: In this post I wold like to make a note about usage of sfWidgetFormReCaptcha with ajax enabled forms.
 ---

 In this post I wold like to make a note about usage of [sfWidgetFormReCaptcha][1] with ajax enabled forms.